kaisenlinux/yq/pkg/yqlib/doc/operators/datetime.md

 yq 'with_dtf("myformat"; .a + "3h" | tz("Australia/Melbourne"))'
 ```

-See https://pkg.go.dev/time#pkg-constants for examples of formatting options.
+See the [library docs](https://pkg.go.dev/time#pkg-constants) for examples of formatting options.

 ## Timezones
 This uses golangs built in LoadLocation function to parse timezones strings.
-See https://pkg.go.dev/time#LoadLocation for more details.
+See the [library docs](https://pkg.go.dev/time#LoadLocation) for more details.

 ## Durations
 Durations are parsed using golangs built in [ParseDuration](https://pkg.go.dev/time#ParseDuration) function.

 You can durations to time using the `+` operator.

-{% hint style="warning" %}
-Note that versions prior to 4.18 require the 'eval/e' command to be specified.&#x20;

-`yq e <exp> <file>`
-{% endhint %}

 ## Format: from standard RFC3339 format
 Providing a single parameter assumes a standard RFC3339 datetime format.
 If the target format is not a valid yaml datetime format, the result will be a string tagged node.